apache/cloudstack-documentation/source/adminguide/storage.rst

        local.storage.uuid=a43943c1-1759-4073-9db1-bc0ea19203aa,f5b1220b-4446-42dc-a872-cffd281f9f8c
        local.storage.path=/var/lib/libvirt/images,/var/lib/libvirt/images2
+#

 #.
 Restart cloudstack-agent service

+    - Storage pools will be automatically created in libvirt by the CloudStack agent

-Adding Local Storage Pool via UI
+Adding a Local Storage Pool via UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using UI, ensure that the scope of the storage is set to "Host", and